 Most people would say, “As much as I’m taking home right now.”
-That’s why disability insurance covers up to 60% of your gross pay (and, if you’re paying for you own policy, the benefit is tax-free).
+That’s why a good disability insurance policy covers up to 60% of your gross pay (and, if you’re paying for you own policy, the benefit is tax-free).
 The cost of your policy is determined in part by the benefit amount, but you know you have the option of getting enough to cover your needs.

-SSDI pays out considerably less.
+SSDI, however, pays out considerably less.
 The average monthly SSDI payment is $1,171.
 The maximum amount, assuming you’ve been maxing out your Social Security contributions, is $2,687.
 Your SSDI payment may also be taxed, especially if you have a spouse who still earns money.

 For many people, SSDI doesn’t cover their financial needs.
 It also means that, even if you make it through the onerous process of applying and qualifying, SSDI likely won’t be enough to make ends meet.

 These issues have compounded to make SSDI an untenable system.
 ABC News recently reported that the SSDI waiting backlog topped 1 million people.
 However, this massive backlog may also be keeping the underfunded program alive, for a depressing reason: People are dying before they receive their benefit.
 In 2016, 7,400 people died on the waitlist.